Rome2Rio

 See all options

-There are 5 ways to get from Baltimore to NASA by train, subway, bus (Greyhound, Flixbus), car, or taxi
+There are 5 ways to get from Baltimore to NASA by train, subway, bus (Flixbus, Greyhound), car, taxi, or train (Amtrak)

 Select an option below to see step-by-step directions and to compare ticket prices and travel times in Rome2Rio's travel planner.